se-edu/learningresources/contents/staticAnalysis/FindBugs.md

 ## Overview

-FindBugs is a static analysis tool to find "bugs" in **Java** programme.
-It looks for "bug patterns" in the code and signals possible violations.
+FindBugs is a static analysis tool to find bugs in **Java** programs.
+It looks for 'bug patterns' in the code and signals possible violations.
 Potential errors are classified in four ranks:
 1. scariest
 1. scary
 1. troubling
 1. of concern

 This is a hint to the developer about their possible impact or severity.
-For example, the bug "null pointer dereference" has the pattern — A programme declares a non-nullable variable but assigns `null` to the variable somewhere and uses it later.
+For example, the bug 'null pointer dereference' has the pattern — A program declares a non-nullable variable but assigns `null` to the variable somewhere and uses it later.

 ## Features